borismichel/qs-mir/README.md

 // Webserver Config

-export var port = 1212; // Change this port if you don't like mine
+export var port = 1212; // Change this port if you wish

 // Qlik Sense Stuff